 Things We Don’t:

 - Small hopper – the hopper on the CAM2 is pretty small, meaning you have to constantly refill it to keep momentum going during your grind.

-If you’re on a budget, the Simple Being Manual Meat Grinder Set w/Stainless Steel Blades gets our vote for best manual meat grinder for the money.
+If you’re on a budget, the Lisa Enjoyment iteration gets our vote for best manual meat grinder for the money.

-For less than $25, you get a grinder that’s capable of making delicious ground beef for burgers and sausages.
+For a low price, you get a grinder that’s capable of making delicious ground beef for burgers and sausages.
 It’s incredibly easy to use and doesn’t require any advanced knowledge to get going.